Neha-2602/Blog-Website/README.md

 ## Installation guide

 - Create a PRACTICE folder inside the htdocs folder of xampp and clone this repository in that
-- Create Database 'demo' and then Import the demo.sql file in phpmyadmin
+- Create Database 'demo' and then import the demo.sql file in phpMyAdmin

 #### Edit the credentials according to your system in config.php file